Yukkuricraft/Yukkuricraft/README.md

 2. The `world_groups` section which contains our "enabled world groups" config.

-Conceptually, the `prod` and `dev` environment **types** have a special relationship with each other.

-Our production world data currently resides on the container host's filesystem as configured in the `env/prod.env` file.
-More specifically, our `docker-compose.yml` bind mounts this world data to the `/worlds-bindmount` directory inside the container.
-This is regardless of environment type.

-Additionally, we configure the minecraft server to treat `/yc-worlds` as the path for all world data.

-From here, behavior diverges based on environment type:

-# API Docs
+# APIs

-- Flask for API
+- We use Flask for API
-- Flask-SocketIO for websockets/socketio
+- We use Flask-SocketIO for websockets/socketio

 ### This should probably be its own dedicated file/doc

 ## Server API

 - Containers, interacting with servers

+## Backups API

+- Listing, creating, deleting, and restoring backups using Restic.
+  - Currently only supports Minecraft containers

 ## Environment API